laraalegre/SoFiA/README.md

 stable versions of SoFiA have already been released and can be obtained from the SoFiA webpage on GitHub.

+If you would like to stay informed about new stable releases of SoFiA and other important updates, you can sign up to the **SoFiA mailing list**.
+To do so, simply send an e-mail to `sofia-request [at] atnf.csiro.au` with the word `subscribe` in the e-mail body (note that the e-mail subject will be ignored).

 Requirements
 ------------